Gautam22102003/Hotel-Management-System/README.md

 # Hotel-Management-System
 A Hotel Management System in Java is a solution for managing hotel operations such as room booking, guest check-in/check-out, and billing.
 It allows hotel staff to view room availability, assign rooms, track payments, and generate reports.
 The system enhances efficiency by automating hotel management tasks.
+The Hotel Management System improves efficiency by reducing manual work, minimizing errors, and speeding up daily operations.
+It can be deployed on local servers or integrated into cloud-based solutions to provide real-time access and multi-location support.
+Additionally, the system can be extended with features like mobile app integration, multi-language support, and more advanced reporting features.